mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 $ dcos package install cassandra
 ```

 This command creates a new Cassandra cluster with 3 nodes.
-Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `name` at install time](#custom-installation) for each additional instance.
+Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires customizing the `name` at install time for each additional instance.
+See the Custom Installation section for more information.

 If you have more than one Cassandra cluster, use the `--name` argument after install time to specify which Cassandra instance to query.
 All `dcos cassandra` CLI commands accept the `--name` argument.
 If you do not specify a service name, the CLI assumes the default value, `cassandra`.